Talk about a thankless task! No wonder I had put it off for years.

 - made of scratch-resistant, lightweight plastic

 - low cost – only $144 shipped (through Buy.com w/$10 Google discount)

 - built-in battery (15hrs per charge) means less money spent on disposable batteries which is good for my wallet and the environment

 - Creative players are no longer featuring FM recording (due to issues with recording industry)

-- users have indicated the joystick control in center can break off, and that player freezes often
+- users have indicated the joystick control in the center can break off, and that player freezes often

-- small 1.5 inch screen may cause me to go blind and/or lose my mind while navigating stored music
+- small 1.5-inch screen may cause me to go blind and/or lose my mind while navigating stored music

 - built-in battery means I could find myself without tunes unexpectedly (I'm sure I'd survive)